Eric Overmyer

-Eric Ellis Overmyer (born September 25, 1951) is an American writer and producer.
-He has written and/or produced numerous TV shows, including St. Elsewhere, Homicide: Life on the Street, Law & Order, The Wire, New Amsterdam, Bosch, Treme, and The Man in the High Castle.
+Eric Ellis Overmyer (September 25, 1951 – March 16, 2026) was an American writer and producer.
+He wrote and/or produced numerous television shows, including St. Elsewhere, Homicide: Life on the Street, Law & Order, The Wire, New Amsterdam, Bosch, Treme, and The Man in the High Castle.

-Biography
+Life and career

+Overmyer was born in Boulder, Colorado, on September 25, 1951, and grew up in Seattle.
 He graduated as a theater major from Reed College in 1973.
-He credits his time at the college for helping him find and claim his identity as a writer.
+He credited his time at the college with helping him find and claim his identity as a writer.

-Overmyer wrote for the NBC crime drama Homicide: Life on the Street from 1996 to 1999.
+He wrote for the NBC crime drama Homicide: Life on the Street from 1996 to 1999.
 He joined the crew as a writer for the fourth season.
 He became a consulting producer for the sixth season in fall 1997.
 He returned as a supervising producer for the seventh and final season in fall 1998.
 The series was based on the book Homicide: A Year on the Killing Streets by David Simon.
 Simon also worked as a writer and producer on the later seasons on the show and the two became friends.

 Overmyer joined the crew of Law & Order as a consulting producer and writer for the twelfth season in 2001.
 He became a co-executive producer for the later part of the season.
 He remained in this role until he was promoted to executive producer for the fifteenth season in fall 2004.
 He left the show after the conclusion of the fifteenth season.